Heavy Vehicle Driver's Licence (Class 1)

 - the Trucking vocational training program leading to a Diploma of Vocational Studies (DVS) issued by the Ministère de l'Éducation

-To obtain a Class 1 driver's licence and be authorized to drive a combination of road vehicles, you must have held a valid Class 5 driver's licence for at least two or three years, depending on the situation, have a good driving record, be in good health, and pass a knowledge test and two road tests.
-As of December 15, 2025, you will also have to take a training course.
+To obtain a Class 1 driver's licence and be authorized to drive a combination of road vehicles, you must have held a valid Class 5 driver's licence for at least two years, have a good driving record, be in good health, complete mandatory training and pass a knowledge test and two road tests.

-A Class 1 licence authorizes its holder to drive a combination of road vehicles consisting of:
+A Class 1 licence authorizes its holder to drive a combination of road vehicles (PDF, 1.8 MB) consisting of:

-- a A motor vehicle that has no cargo space and that is permanently equipped with a fifth wheel. with two A crosspiece, located under a vehicle, to which are attached the wheels that support the vehicle. and a Weight of the vehicle and the equipment permanently attached to it, excluding the weight of its load. of 4,500 kg or more, hauling one or more trailers or semi-trailers
+- a A motor vehicle that has no cargo space and that is permanently equipped with a fifth wheel. with with three axles or more, or with two A crosspiece, located under a vehicle, to which are attached the wheels that support the vehicle. and a Weight of the vehicle and the equipment permanently attached to it, excluding the weight of its load. of 4,500 kg or more, hauling one or more trailers or semi-trailers

 - a Road vehicle with two axles and a net weight over 3,000 kg manufactured exclusively to transport goods or equipment to which it is permanently affixed or to transport this equipment or goods. covered by Class 3 hauling a trailer or semi-trailer with a net mass of 4,500 kg or more that is only used to transport equipment, tools or furnishings as part of its permanent equipment